puntorigen/easy-model/README.md

 - Session management with context managers
 - Type hints for better IDE support
 - Automatic `created_at` and `updated_at` field management
+- **Enhanced relationship handling with eager loading and nested operations**

 ## Installation